DigitalGlobe/mltools/examples/polygon_classify_cnn/README.md

         >> unbal_generator = de.get_iter_data('shapefiles/train_filtered.geojson', batch_size=5000, max_chip_hw=125, normalize=True)
         >> x_unbal_test, y_unbal_test = unbal_generaor.next()

 To minimize the false positive rate without harming recall, we retrain only the output layer on imbalanced classes.
 This simultaneously preserves the way that the net detects pools, while decreasing the probability the then network will generate a positive label.

+1. Create unbalanced data generator:

         >> unbal_generator = de.get_iter_data('shapefiles/train_filtered.geojson', batch_size=5000, max_chip_hw=125, normalize=True)

+2. Generate X and Y:

         >> x, y = unbal_generator.next()
         # Creates unbalanced training data

+3. Retrain final layer of network:

         >> p.retrain_output(X_train=x, Y_train=y, nb_epoch=20)

-If you already have a saved model architecture and weights, you may load those using the load_model=True argument when creating an instance of the PoolNet class.
+If you already have a saved model architecture and weights, you may load those using the *load_model=True* argument when creating an instance of the PoolNet class.
 You then may load the associated weights from an h5 file.

         >> p = PoolNet(input_shape = (3,125,125), batch_size = 32, load_model=True, model_name = 'model_name.json')
         >> p.model.load_weights('model_weighs.h5')